-A good quality soldering iron of a size that can be handled precisely and with adequate power to heat the job rapidly plus a tip of the appropriate size/shape to deliver the power where its needed and only where its needed.
-High quality does not necessarily mean expensive - in this context it just means well designed and with a power rating that can do the job properly!
+A good quality soldering iron of a size that can be handled precisely AND with adequate power to heat the job rapidly PLUS a tip of the appropriate size/shape to deliver the power where its needed ONLY where its needed: high quality doesn't necessarily mean expensive - In this context it just means well designed and with a power rating that can do the job properly!

-When choosing an iron, it is important to understand the difference between heat & temperature.
+When choosing an iron, It is important to understand the difference between heat & temperature.